Raw Chocolate Truffles

 Inspired now to make a homemade gift for your Valentine(s)?
 When wrapped up tight in a heart shaped box sealed with love, these raw truffles are sure to wow.
 Not to mention the fact that they are raw, Paleo, vegan* and absolutely delicious!
 Feel free to get extra creative with your rolling ideas - the options for color and flavor combos are endless.

-**For our vegan friends, you can substitute maple syrup or agave syrup for the honey, 1:1.
+*For a vegan option, you can substitute maple syrup or agave syrup for the honey, 1:1.

 raw chocolate truffles